TobiasPSP/doneland_sources/Projects/Secure AC Power/README.md

 On inspection, *smart plugs* this cheap use *mechanical relais* that despite their specs do not seem fit to deal with the anticipated currents.

 #### Reviewing Rail Meters
 *Rail power meters* are designed to be mounted to standard *DIN 35mm* rails inside fuse boxes.
-They are commonly used to *measure and switch* entire electrical *segments* and use *solid state switches*.
+They are commonly used to *measure and switch* entire electrical *segments*.

 <img src="images/atorch_smart_rail_meter1_t.png" width="40%" height="40%" />

 The *rail meter* picked is a *Tuya*-compliant *Atorch GR2PWS* rated at *50-320V AC/100A/32KW*.
 There are similar devices from other vendors.
 They cost around €15-20.

 > [!IMPORTANT]
 > Pay **very close** attention to the exact device **model** you order: most vendors also sell look-alike models with less features.
 You need a model that supports both *WiFi* and *Switching*.
 Also make sure the model has a *Home Assistant integration*, i.e. supported by *Tuya*.